Vyral/kenneth-kelly/_posts/2019-09-12-what-is-a-one-time-close.md

 {% include youtube.html %}

-A one-time close, or OTC, happens when a homebuyer wants to build a home on land they own, but need a construction loan in order to fund the build.
+A one-time close, or OTC, happens when a homebuyer wants to build a home on land they own, but needs a construction loan in order to fund the build.
 When the home is finished, then we create the 30-year mortgage to get them on down the road with it.

 The one-time close has many benefits. **It pays off the land if you owe money on it, it provides funds to the builder to construct the home, and it builds in a 10% variant to accommodate any potential budget shortfalls.**